microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 ### VIDEO: customvision.ai

-So here I am in the Custom Vision web-based interface.
+[CLICK] So here I am in the Custom Vision web-based interface.
 It provides us with a nice UI where we can provide new images for the transfer learning analysis.
 And you can see in this project I've already uploaded a number of pictures.
 I've uploaded pictures of drills, hammers, pliers and screwdrivers, which I'm going